Occupational hearing loss: Other initiatives

 In addition to the hierarchy of controls, other programs have been created to promote the prevention of hearing loss in the workplace.
 For example, the Buy Quiet program was created to encourage the purchase of quieter tools and machinery in the workplace.
-Additionally, the Safe-n-Sound Award was created to recognize organizations that excel in preventing occupational hearing loss.
+Additionally, the Safe-In-Sound award was created to recognize organizations that excel in preventing occupational hearing loss.

 History

 Occupational hearing loss is a very present industrial issue that has been noticed since the Industrial Revolution.
 As industrial society continues to grow, this issue is becoming increasingly detrimental due to the exposure of chemicals and physical objects.
 Millions of employees have been affected by occupational hearing loss, especially in industry.
 Industrialized countries see most of these damages as they result in both economic and living problems.

 Within the United States of America alone, 10 of the 28 million people that have experienced hearing loss related to noise exposure.
 Rarely do workers express concerns or complaints regarding Occupational hearing loss.
 In order to gather relevant information, workers who have experienced loud work environments are questioned regarding their hearing abilities during everyday activities.
 When analyzing OHP, it is necessary to consider family history, hobbies, recreational activities, and how they could play a role in a person's hearing loss.
 In order to test hearing loss, audiometers are used to and are adjusted to American National Standards Institute (ANSI) regulations.
 The Occupation and Safety Health Association (OSHA) of the United States of America requires a program that conserves hearing when noise levels are greater than 85 dB.